How to Set Up and Customize Filters on the Grip Engage Admin?

 3. Search Filter Value Format

-• Raw Search Filter Value Format: This setting prevents the aggregation of values in filters, showing them in their original format.
-This is especially useful for values like acronyms in Job Titles or Company names where case sensitivity is important (e.g., "CEO" instead of "Ceo").
+Raw Format: This setting prevents the aggregation of values in filters, showing them in their original format.
+This is especially useful for values like acronyms in Job Titles or Company names where case sensitivity is important (e.g. "CEO" instead of "Ceo").
+However, if your data is not perfectly consistent, you will see values that look like duplicates in your filters.

 Example of Feature Options:

-• If set to “Standard search filter value format,” you will see “Ceo.”
+- If set to “Standard search filter value format,” you will see a single value - “Google Inc”.
+All profiles will be shown when filtering by this value.

 In addition to setting up filters for the Search Results page or Event Agenda, you can also customize filters for any of your native lists.